SestoAle/DeepCrawl/README.md

 2. Download ```TensorFlowSharp```
 plugin [here](https://s3.amazonaws.com/unity-ml-agents/0.5/TFSharpPlugin.unitypackage)
 and import it in the project.
 More information at [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents);
-3. Close and re-open the editor;
+3. Close and re-open the editor.

 ### Prerequsites
 | Software                                                 | Version         | Required |